Summer Research Training Program (SRTP)

 - Dr. Glen S. Wither Award for Research is given for outstanding participation in SRTP.

 - Horace and Clarice Wankel Memorial Award for Cardiovascular Research is awarded to a student demonstrating special interest in some area of research in cardiovascular diseases.

-- Dr. Cindy M. Hutnik Award is awarded to a student who has demonstrated excellence in SRTP and is deemed to show promise in research.
+- The Dr. Cindy M. Hutnik Award is for demonstrated excellence in SRTP and showing promise in research

 Participants are required to: